 The Trade Marks Registry was established in the year 1940 in India and currently, it administers the Trademarks Act, 1999.
 The major objective of the Trade Marks Act, 1999 is to register trademarks applied for better protection of trademarks and also to prevent the usage of similar names under similar products/goods in the market.
 Registering a trademark preserves your name and goodwill in that territory.
 You can quickly familiarise your company with the target market with the trademark.
 Trademarks can be used to represent these components as graphics, text, term or combination.
 It can be used by the company's letterhead, service banners and merchandise, publicity brochures, tour cards and many more.
 In essence a trademark will act as a creation or acknowledgment of your company brand name and the services it provides or goods that are sold under the banner.

-The Classes 1 to 34 categorise goods or products and the categories 35 to 45 categorise services.
-There are 45 classes under the classification of Nice.
-A large title called 'class header' is provided in the Nice Classification, which gives a simple description of the type of goods or services protected by each class and offerings under each class, based on these classes the registrant can file his or her trademark.
-It is always advisable to seek help from a trademark attorney in order to fit in the best suitable class for the product and services offered as a brand.
+There are 45 classes under the NCL under which Classes 1 to 34 categorise goods or products and the Classes 35 to 45 categorise services..
+A large title called 'class header' is provided in the NCL, which gives a simple description of the type of goods or services protected by each class and offerings under each class, based on these classes the registrant can file their trademark.

-The value of the class is huge, as there is a compulsory need of determining if the class/class involved corresponds to one's business area, in relation to registration, prosecution and other legal proceedings concerning trademarks are carried out domestically.
-In essence, a class of trademarks reflects a particular category of goods or products.
+The value of the class is huge, as there is a compulsory need of determining if the class/classes involved corresponds to one's business area, in relation to registration, prosecution and other legal proceedings concerning trademarks are carried out domestically.
+In essence, a class of trademark reflects a particular category of goods or products.
 For instance, with reference to the classification it can be said that the explosives and firearms trademarks fall under the 13th class, while the financial and insurance services fall under the 36th class.

-Here it should be noted that the registration of a trademark is only granted in the class/classes of goods or services which define or would define the particular company with reference to its brand and product.
+It should be noted that the registration of a trademark is only granted in the class/classes of goods or services which define or would define the particular company with reference to its brand and product.
 Furthermore, the selection of the required class for registration of trademarks basically involves extensive specialist expertise on the different distinct types of goods, products and services.
 For example, chemical compounds used in medical research are kept in the Class 1 trademark and adhesives are kept in Class 5 and 16 for different household and/or stationary purposes and the like.
 Sometimes the classification may vary depending on the extensiveness of the brand and the services one intends to provide under the said name.
 For example, Class 9 and 42 both deal with computer software and technological goods and services.
 In case you are a smartwatch builder you will fall under the category of class 9, while on the other hand if you are a service provider that deals with technology you will fall under the category of class 42.

 Karnataka Co-Operative Milk Producers Federation has been producing and selling milk and milk products since years and has obtained registrations for their trademark “NANDINI” along with its variants in class 29 for milk and milk products, in English as well as several other languages, with a user date of 1985.
 Nandhini Deluxe, a restaurant chain, which is in the market since the year 1989, applied for registration of their trademark “NANDHINI”, in class 29 for meat, fish, poultry, meat extracts, preserves, dried and cooked fruits and vegetables, jellies, jams, eggs, milk and milk products, edible oils and fats, salad dressings etc.

-The Supreme Court put together a detailed comparison on the trademarks in dispute and observed that the marks in question, “NANDHINI”/”NANDINI” of Nadhini Deluxe (Appellant) and Karnataka Co-Operative Milk Producers Federation (Respondent), respectively, cannot be claimed to be deceptively similar, and not amounting to any confusion among the general public.
+The Hon’ble Supreme Court put together a detailed comparison on the trademarks in dispute and observed that the marks in question, “NANDHINI”/”NANDINI” of Nadhini Deluxe and Karnataka Co-Operative Milk Producers Federation, respectively, cannot be claimed to be deceptively similar, and not amounting to any confusion among the general public.
 The Court held as follows: “Though there is a phonetic similarity insofar as the words “NANDHINI”/”NANDINI” are concerned, the trademark with logo adopted by the two parties are altogether different.
 The manner in which the Appellant has written “NANDHINI” in totally different font as compared to the style adopted by the respondent for its trademark “NANDINI”.
 Further added, that the marks although were under the same class did not serve the same purpose and were different from each other.
 The Court concluded that there is no provision of law which expressly prohibits registration of a trademark which is similar to an existing trademark and used for dissimilar goods, even when they fall under the same class.
 It was held that no person can have exclusive right or monopoly over the entire class of goods, especially when the trademark is not being used with respect to all the goods falling under the said class.
 The Supreme Court’s decision clearly construes that two visually distinct and different marks cannot be called deceptively similar especially when they are being used for different goods.
 Here is when the classification of the trademarks played an important role.

 Goods